rcmckee/classification_patent_streamlit_lime/readme.md

 1) This assumes you have saved a trained model as a pickle file.
 If you are using Tfidf, then note:
-Notes

-The stop_words_ attribute can get large and increase the model size when pickling.
+    *Notes: The stop_words_ attribute can get large and increase the model size when pickling.
 This attribute is provided only for introspection and can be safely removed using delattr or set to None before pickling.

         vectorizer = TfidfVectorizer()
         X = vectorizer.fit_transform(corpus)
         vectorizer.stop_words_ = None

         import pickle

-    # save tfidf as pickle
-    pickle.dump( vectorizer, open( "tfidf_small.pkl", "wb" ) )
+        pickle.dump( vectorizer, open( "tfidf_small.pkl", "wb" ) )  # save tfidf as pickle

-    # open pickle file
-    tfidf = pickle.load( open( "tfidf_small.pkl", "rb" ) )
+        tfidf = pickle.load( open( "tfidf_small.pkl", "rb" ) ) # open pickle file

 2) install streamlit

         $ pip install streamlit
         $ streamlit hello

-Note: might need to $ pip install --upgrade protobuf
+    *Note: you might need to install

+        $ pip install --upgrade protobuf

 3) create new folder